reviewshake-app/datashake-ruby-sdk/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/reviewshake/datashake-ruby-sdk.

+## Release

+Bump the version number in https://github.com/reviewshake/datashake-ruby-sdk/blob/main/lib/datashake-ruby-sdk/version.rb, create a release with github and a tag from the new version number.
+After doing the github release, build the gem from your commandline with build and push the version rubygems.

+Create a release with github

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).